Artificial intelligence semiconductor tech and China

 The Biden administration announced a monumental policy shift earlier this month, set to limit and control the exportation of artificial intelligence and semiconductor technologies to China.

-This programme is available on the Health Check Page and is available NOW On-Demand until Wednesday the 24th of August.
-It will also be broadcast on Sunday the 21st of August in Phuket at 8:00 AM on 91.5 FM and 102.5 FM and Online via the Internet radio portals.
+This programme is available NOW On Demand on the Digital Planet Page and is available now until Wednesday the 2nd of November.
+It will also be broadcast on Sunday the 30th of October in Phuket on 91.5 FM and 102.5 FM and Online via the Internet radio portals.

 The restrictions will block leading U.S. chip designers from accessing the Chinese market; selling goods that form the backbone of artificial intelligence and supercomputing.

 Gregory Allen from the Centre for Strategic and International Studies explains how these actions could potentially ‘strangle’ large segments of the Chinese technology industry.

 Whilst access to the World Wide Web becomes ever more integral to modern-day life, the digital divide is growing.